techidaily/site-games-able/source/_posts/explore-the-newest-gaming-hardware-at-ifa-2023.md

  Image Credit: Justin Duino/[MakeUseOf](http://www.makeuseof.com)

- But are they better than its competition, namely the[XReal Air smart glasses, arguably the best accessory for the Steam Deck](https://www.makeuseof.com/nreal-air-glasses-are-the-best-accessory-for-steam-deck/) ?
+ But are they better than its competition, namely the [XReal Air smart glasses, arguably the best accessory for the Steam Deck](https://www.makeuseof.com/nreal-air-glasses-are-the-best-accessory-for-steam-deck/) ?
 That remains to be seen.
 They're a bit heavier at 5oz (142g) than the XReal Air's 2.6oz (75g).
 But with the adjustable nose pads and its anti-slip adapter, pressure on the nose may not make the glasses feel like they're going to fall off.

 ![Nosepad of the Legion Glasses](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/09/legion-glasses-nosepad.jpg)